noise-controller-0520/noise-controller-0520-UI-Dave/README.md

 ## Technologies Used for This Marketing Site

 This site uses HTML5, CSS3, LESS, and JavaScript.
-The about page uses a JavaScript module I created to present only the team member cards matching the menu item choses.
+The about page uses a JavaScript module I created to present only the team member cards matching the menu item selected.
 Git version control was used throughout the build.

 ## Noise Controller Team Members